You are here

 Severe Weather Awareness Week

 Georgians have experienced their share of severe weather recently with storms causing substantial damage, injury and even death last week in North Georgia.
-Since joining the Georgia Emergency Management & Homeland Security Agency in 1996, I’ve seen first-hand how devastating severe weather can be — damaging homes, destroying valued possessions and even taking lives.
+Since joining the Georgia Emergency Management Agency/Homeland Security in 1996, I’ve seen first-hand how devastating severe weather can be — damaging homes, destroying valued possessions and even taking lives.
 There’s no way to know exactly where severe weather will strike, and when it does come your way, you may not have much time to get ready.
 The best defense against severe weather is to be prepared and to know how to react to protect yourself and your loved ones.

 - Family Preparedness Day — Identify a family reconnection place and purchase a life-saving NOAA Weather Radio.